Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 "You don't ask questions," Powell told him.
 "You answer them."

 This earned another insubordinate frown.
 Frankly, it was amazing the man had made any kind of a career in the military at all.
 His body language and defiant expression was more rebellious teenager than professional soldier.
-"You bastards just shot down my ship---" He began to protest.
+"You bastards just shot down my ship - " He began to protest.

 Powell interrupted him, not in the mood to let the prisoner claim the initiative.
 "Captain Kaminski tells me it was a pirate vessel, and that you only boarded it once he'd taken control of it," He said.
 "In fact, he's told me a lot of interesting things about you."